Introduction: Tortuous Shelf

 Step 2: Design

-I used sketchup do design the shelf, i see this as one of the most crucial parts.
+I used SketchUp to design the shelf, I see this as one of the most crucial parts.

-bonus from using sketchup is to have 3d view of the shelf and also to have measurements of each part.
+bonus from using SketchUp is to have a 3d view of the shelf and also to have measurements of each part.

-Tip: mark each same part with certain color, this help me later when cutting the wood.
+Tip: mark each same part with a certain color, this help me later when cutting the wood.

 Step 3: Choose Wood

-After design is finished and i was satisfied with the result.
+After the design is finished and I was satisfied with the result.

-went with the oak, thought it will look better with my living room :)
+went with the oak, though it will look better with my living room :)

 Step 4: Assemble